 Another aspect is the low transaction costs when buying shares.
 The low costs make it possible to buy and sell stocks quickly without having to pay hefty commissions to the broker, which contradicts the “buy and hold” concept of value investors.

 Why should you wait until the market recognizes undervalued companies when you can simply sell stocks at a (small) profit after a short time.
 After the discount brokers flooded the market, it is easy for investors to trade stocks with no or low commissions.
-From time to time, there are hyped stocks that are bought in extreme phases of an exaggeration, especially by young traders.
-Here, you see, for example, a list of popular stocks from the discount broker Robinhood:
+From time to time, there are hyped stocks that are bought in extreme phases of exaggeration, especially by young traders.

 As you can see, smaller companies (some would say gambling papers) also like to appear on the list.
 There is already some indication that these traders can trigger real price explosions, which applies in particular to shares that are already volatile anyway, such as penny stocks.
 Such herd-driven hype ensures that stock prices, in general, are less based on fundamental value data, but follow the herd that is more or less blindly investing.